 The data part of the head node might be used to store some information about the list, e.g., the number of values in the list.

 iii.
-Sometimes a is also used so that .
+Sometimes a trailer node is also used so that every node has a successor.

 (Two or more lists can share the same trailer node.)